japila-books/spark-sql-internals/docs/spark-sql-CodegenContext.md

   doSubexpressionElimination: Boolean = false): Seq[ExprCode]
 ----

-(only with link:spark-sql-subexpression-elimination.adoc#spark.sql.subexpressionElimination.enabled[subexpression elimination] enabled) `generateExpressions` does <<subexpressionElimination, subexpressionElimination>> of the input `expressions`.
+(only with spark-sql-subexpression-elimination.md#spark.sql.subexpressionElimination.enabled[subexpression elimination] enabled) `generateExpressions` does <<subexpressionElimination, subexpressionElimination>> of the input `expressions`.

-In the end, `generateExpressions` requests every expressions to link:expressions/Expression.md#genCode[generate the Java source code for code-generated (non-interpreted) expression evaluation].
+In the end, `generateExpressions` requests every expressions to expressions/Expression.md#genCode[generate the Java source code for code-generated (non-interpreted) expression evaluation].

 [NOTE]
 ====
 `generateExpressions` is used when:

-* `GenerateMutableProjection` is requested to link:spark-sql-GenerateMutableProjection.adoc#create[create a MutableProjection]
+* `GenerateMutableProjection` is requested to spark-sql-GenerateMutableProjection.md#create[create a MutableProjection]

-* `GenerateUnsafeProjection` is requested to link:spark-sql-GenerateUnsafeProjection.adoc#createCode[create an ExprCode for Catalyst expressions]
+* `GenerateUnsafeProjection` is requested to spark-sql-GenerateUnsafeProjection.md#createCode[create an ExprCode for Catalyst expressions]

-* `HashAggregateExec` is requested to link:spark-sql-SparkPlan-HashAggregateExec.adoc#doConsumeWithKeys[generate the Java source code for whole-stage consume path with grouping keys]
+* `HashAggregateExec` is requested to spark-sql-SparkPlan-HashAggregateExec.md#doConsumeWithKeys[generate the Java source code for whole-stage consume path with grouping keys]
 ====

 === [[addReferenceObj]] `addReferenceObj` Method